frconor-ebook/meditations/_posts/2025-02-17-little-things.md

 On many occasions in Our Lord\'s life, He talked about little things.
 "When they had eaten enough, he said to the disciples, 'Pick up the pieces left over, so that nothing is wasted.'
-So they picked them up and filled twelve baskets with scraps left over from the meal of five barley loaves" (John 6:12-13).
+So, they picked them up and filled twelve baskets with scraps left over from the meal of five barley loaves" (John 6:12-13).

 From this great miracle where Our Lord fed five thousand people, He invited them to do this little environmental detail, eco-friendly, to